 Uses

-Every scale has its own unique sound, depending on which you play the notes to give it a particular feel.
-If you play and hear the notes on the Whole tone scale, you will realize that you have probably heard this sound being played behind many movie scenes.
+If you hear the notes on the Whole tone scale, you will realize that you have probably heard this sound being played behind many movie scenes.
 This is a common background sound whenever somebody goes from reality into his dreams.

 Leave a Reply